 I offer therapy once, twice or three times weekly, with a concession on fees for two- or three-times-a-week sessions.
 This again is by negotiation on an individual basis.

-I have been in private practice as an analytical psychotherapist in Richmond, south-west London, working with clients in both short-term and open-ended therapy, for over 10 years.
+I have been in private practice as an analytical psychotherapist in Twickenham and Richmond, south-west London, working with clients in both short-term and open-ended therapy, for over 15 years.

-My practice is well situated for those seeking psychotherapy or counselling in Richmond, Surrey, as I am a ten-minute walk from Richmond tube and train stations.
-In addition, I am within easy reach of Kew, Sheen, Mortlake, Barnes, Putney, Chiswick, St. Margaret’s, Twickenham, Teddington, Whitton, Petersham and Kingston.
-Metered street parking is readily available nearby.
-In addition, Richmond benefits from excellent bus services, with the 371 passing close to where I am based.
+My practice is well situated for those seeking psychotherapy or counselling in Twickenham, Richmond, Teddington and Kingston, Surrey.
+I am a ten-minute walk from Strawberry Hill train station.
+I am also within easy reach of St. Margaret’s, Kew, Sheen, Petersham, Whitton, and Hampton.
+Free street parking is available.
+In addition, the area benefits from excellent bus services, with the 33 bus route passing five minutes away from where I am based.